MicrosoftDocs/xamarin-docs/docs/cross-platform/app-fundamentals/transport-layer-security.md

 The native options can be faster and have better security (including TLS 1.2), but may not provide all the functionality and options of the `HttpClient` class.

-### SSL/TLS Implementation
+### SSL/TLS Implementation (Android)

-Project options also let you choose which SSL/TLS implementation to support:
+Android project options also let you choose which SSL/TLS implementation to support:

-- **Mono/Managed** – TLS 1.1 on Android, TLS 1.0 on iOS and macOS.
+- **Mono/Managed** – TLS 1.1 on Android
-- **Native** – TLS 1.2 on both Android, iOS, and macOS.
+- **Native** – TLS 1.2 on Android.

 New Xamarin projects default to the native implementation that supports TLS 1.2 (which is recommended for all projects), however you can switch back to the managed code if required for compatibility reasons.

 > [!IMPORTANT]
-> The **Mono/Managed** option will be removed in a [future release](https://developer.xamarin.com/releases/ios/xamarin.ios_10/xamarin.ios_10.8/).
+> The **Mono/Managed** option has been [removed from iOS and Mac](https://developer.xamarin.com/releases/ios/xamarin.ios_10/xamarin.ios_10.8/) project options.
 >
-> The Native option is recommended.
+> The Native option is always used on iOS and Mac platforms.

 ## Platform-Specific Details

 The above summary explains the project-level settings for HttpClient and SSL/TLS implementation in Xamarin Projects.
-The HttpClient implementation can also be set dynamically in code, and on iOS there are two native options to choose from.
+The HttpClient implementation can also be set dynamically in code.
+Refer to these platform-specific guides for more information:

 - [**Android**](~/android/app-fundamentals/http-stack.md)
 - [**iOS and Mac**](~/cross-platform/macios/http-stack.md)